Troubleshooting local recording issues

-After you end a Zoom meeting, your recorded meeting will begin to convert.
-Your recording may fail to convert due to the following reasons:
+After you end a Zoom meeting, your locally recorded meeting will convert.
+This article lists common local recording conversion issues and troubleshooting suggestions.

 - You may have low "disk space" on your computer at that time.
 [Error Code 614]

 - Check your "Disk space" and try and free up some space if it is low.

 - Invalid working "path/folder" (sometimes, an invalid network connection may appear with this warning too).

 - Change the recording location in your Zoom client and make sure it is a valid path string/folder.